 Asma Nawab was acquitted after spending two decades in jail.
 Presently at her release, she is a 36-year-old who has been wrongfully accused of the murder of her parents and brother in 1998.
-Asma’s case is similar to many cases where people serve sentence in jail while being wrongfully accused, where their life passes from one decade to another depending on the decision from the top, hoping one day to see the sunlight and not be barred in a cell of four steel walls.
-And like all the cases it highlights how the justice system has severely failed in providing justice and stripped away their life and freedom under the basis of wrong accusations.
-Asma’s case highlights the flaw in Pakistan’s legal system who has failed to provide a justice in a timely manner and Asma has become the victim of the flawed system.
+Asma’s case is similar to many cases where people serve sentences in jail while being wrongfully accused.
+Their lives pass from one decade to another depending on the decision from the top, hoping one day to see the sunlight and not be barred in a cell of four steel walls.
+And like all the cases, it highlights how the justice system has severely failed in providing justice and stripped away their life and freedom under the basis of wrong accusations.
+Asma’s case highlights the flaw in Pakistan’s legal system, which has failed to provide justice in a timely manner, and Asma has become the victim of the flawed system.

-20 years ago, in 1998, an attempted robbery at Asma’s house in Karachi, Pakistan led to the unfortunate event where someone slit the throats of her parents and her brother.
+Twenty years ago, in 1998, an attempted robbery at Asma’s house in Karachi, Pakistan, led to the unfortunate event where someone slit the throats of her parents and her brother.
 Asma was 16 years of age.
-At a tender age, facing the tragedy of losing her family, and in a state of shock and before she got a chance to grasp the situation, Asma’s life turned upside down and a rollercoaster ride began from thereon.
+At a tender age, facing the tragedy of losing her family, and in a state of shock and before she got a chance to grasp the situation, Asma’s life turned upside down, and a rollercoaster ride began from thereon.
 Asma was convicted of committing the murder, along with two others, Mohammed Farhan, her then-fiance, and Javed Ahmed Siddiqui, as complicit.

 Flaws of the judicial system

-Asma’s case had a lot of loopholes which indicated the flaws of the judicial system itself.
+Asma’s case had a lot of loopholes, which indicated the flaws of the judicial system itself.
 The apex court picked up that the prosecution had failed to establish any direct connection of the weapon to the accused who committed the triple murder.
-The supreme court ruled that the prosecutors produced material evidence contradicted and did not match to the persecutions story.
+The supreme court ruled that the prosecutors produced material evidence that contradicted and did not match the story of the persecution.
 On top of this, the Judges noticed that the Farhan’s fingerprints were obtained only two days after the crime.
-The case had much rather flaw and cracks which were noticeable but unbearing and Asma had to suffer through the injustice.
+The case had much rather flaw and cracks, which were noticeable, but unbearing and Asma had to suffer through the injustice.
 While the trial was a quick phase of 12 days, her release took over 20 years.

-It’s been reported that delayed justice has become part of Pakistan justice system with over 1.87 million cases pending in both superior and subordinate Pakistani courts alone.
+It’s been reported that delayed justice has become part of the Pakistan justice system, with over 1.87 million cases pending in both superior and subordinate Pakistani courts alone.
 Some cases date back to earlier days of when Pakistan came into form.
-Many cases have been sidetracked due to people from the upper and high class, or those who have connection have managed to use bribery as a way to get their cases solved beforehand which has left other cases to be left unattended and pending.
+Many cases have been sidetracked due to people from the upper and high class, or those who have connections have managed to use bribery as a way to get their cases solved beforehand, which has left other cases to be left unattended and pending.

-While Asma has gained freedom after 20 years, half of her life has perished away behind the closed doors which have kept her out of touch with the world.
-While Asma is able to freely walk again, she has to relearn every step and the ways of the world in order to live.
-Asma has become a victim of a terribly flawed justice system, which has continuously sidetracked women and has made them helpless.
+While Asma has gained freedom after 20 years, half of her life has perished away behind closed doors, which have kept her out of touch with the world.
+While Asma is able to walk again freely, she has to relearn every step and the ways of the world to live.
+Asma has become a victim of a flawed justice system, which has continuously sidetracked women and has made them helpless.
 There are a hundred other Asma’s out there, wrongfully imprisoned, waiting behind the closed walls.